Atelier-System-Redesign/Products-API-system-redesign/README.md

 ## Optimizations

 -  Improved query time by 98% through data transformation and consolidation.
+-  Incorperated NginX Least Connections load balancing for horizontal scaling.
--  Increased maximum load for high traffic products by a factor of 50 through server side caching to reduce the load on the on MongoDB's native caching features..
+-  Increased database capacity by a factor of 5 through server side caching to reduce the load on the on MongoDB's native caching features.

 <!-- CONTACT -->